Looking for agility exercises for seniors?

 Using the same cone positions as for Sidesteps, start by one of the cones.
 Run forward to the second cone, move around it and run backwards to the starting point.
 As usual, repeat around seven times for three sets.

-Wrap Up on Agility Speed Training Drills for Senior Tennis Players
+Wrap Up on Speed & Agility Exercises for Seniors

 What is most important about the drills described here is that seniors can perform them at any level of intensity.
 This enables you to build up gradually.
 Rests are incorporated, and the length of these can be adjusted as required.
 Nonetheless, following this programme should help you to improve your agility and speed and play better tennis.